85Ryan/CFC-Badges/README.en.md

 Collect and organize the vector graphics of Chinese football clubs badges for learning and reference.

-All logos are available in two versions: (01) color  and (02) monochrome version.
+All logos are available in two versions: (01) multicolor  and (02) monochrome version.

 Because the Chinese clubs lack team culture construction, some original design material is difficult to collect (especially for low-level league clubs), so there are some logos that may differ slightly from the original design in details.